KarimElsayad247/odin-mastermind/README.md

 The code breaker enters a number consisting of 4 digits, each digit in the range [0,5] inclusive, the value of the digit corresponds to a different color in the original rules.

+Made as part of the [The Odin Project Ruby course.](https://www.theodinproject.com/lessons/ruby-mastermind)

 ## How to play

 run